hatchjaw/faust-ddsp/README.md

 ```faust
 learning_rate : learning_rate_scheduler(epoch, delta)
 ```

-NB.
-We plan to implement other schedulers such as cosine decay and more.

 ##### Optimizers
 Optimizers are algorithms or methods used in ML to adjust the learning rate / gradients of a model in order to minimize the loss function.